-At the Festival Hebo Matsuri you find for sale wasps and nests of the most vicious wasps in the world called kurosuzumebachi [くろすずめばち].
-There you will find several dishes with insects like Tempura, sushi, takikomi gohan, kebab and yakitori.
+at the festival Hebo Matsuri you can find for sale wasps and nests of the most vicious wasps in the world called kurosuzumebachi [くろすずめばち].
+There you will find several dishes with insects such as Tempura, sushi, takikomi gohan, kebab and yakitori.

 It has been common for Japanese people living near mountainous areas to eat nuts and insects as a good source of protein for hundreds of years and for people to create festivals to honor the insects that sacrificed their lives for them.

-Edible wasp nests sell for about 3,000 yen per kg or more.
-Some wasps are only edible after the 5th year of age, since larvae of 4 years or less are small, the cultivation process is difficult.
+Edible wasp nests sell for around 3,000 yen per kg or more.
+Some wasps are only edible from the 5th year of age, as larvae of 4 years and under are small, the cultivation process is difficult.

-In addition to food, there is also a healthy competition for wasp cultivation.
-In a contest, a judge weighs the competitors' wasp nests, with the heaviest one taking home the main prize.
+In addition to the food, there is also a healthy wasp growing competition.
+In a contest, a judge weighs the competitors' wasp nests, with the heaviest taking home the top prize.

-On TV the Hebo Matsuri is announced as Japan's Most Dangerous Festival.
-The chances of getting stung are pretty high, but in reality it's not as dangerous as mandarin wasps, unless you are allergic to bees.
+on TV the Hebo Matsuri is billed as Japan's Most Dangerous Festival, The chances of getting stung are quite high, but in reality it's not as dangerous as the mandarin wasps, unless you are allergic to bees.

 Hachinoko – A dish of larvae and wasps

-Hachinoko is a specialty of Nagano Prefecture and Gifu, considered a delicacy during the fall.
-Depending on the region, the dishes may vary, but are usually made up of bee or wasp larvae.
+Hachinoko is a specialty of Nagano Prefecture and Gifu, considered a delicacy during autumn.
+Depending on the region, the dishes can vary, but they are usually composed of bee or wasp larvae.
 It can be served with gohan and accompany a serve.

-Although strange, this delicacy is much appreciated and tasty by courageous tourists and locals who claim to have a sweet and crunchy flavor, as well as being rich in vitamins and proteins.
-The custom is believed to have arisen from scarcity in the past.
+Despite being strange, such a delicacy is very appreciated and tasty by brave tourists and locals who claim to have a sweet and crispy taste, as well as being rich in vitamins and proteins.
+It is believed that the custom arose out of scarcity in the past.

-It is not necessary to wait for the Hebo Matsuri festival to try these delicacies.
+There's no need to wait for the Hebo Matsuri festival to try these delicacies.
 Just travel around the region and look for a place that prepares this type of exotic dish.
-Emperor Hirohito usually likes to eat fried wasps with soy sauce.
+Emperor Hirohito usually likes to eat wasps fried with soy sauce.

-You can find several Hachinoko restaurants in Nagano, Tsukiji and mountain regions.
+You can find several Hachinoko restaurants in Nagano, Tsukiji and mountainous regions.
 If you want to know more about the dishes and festivals, let’s finish the article by leaving some videos below: